 I'm a photographer based in Dorset, England.

 The black and white image has more relevance to me, so I shoot monochrome as I prefer it's graphic nature and greater distance from reality.
 I have returned to using film, but not to the 'wet darkroom' as I relish the control that digital post production provides and using Jone Cone's 'Piezography' inks I am able to make superb monochrome prints that exceed the quality of any darkroom silver prints I could ever make.

 My greatest influence would be Michael Kenna.
 He photographs at the times of day, or more often night, when other photographers put their cameras away and I find the simple beauty of his 'minimal' images very compelling.
-Photography is often about 'what you leave out'.
+Photography is about 'what you leave out'.

-Over the last few years I have returned to my earliest aircraft images and have now printed many of these and put them on this website.
-The more I delve into these old negatives the more I enjoy them so I hope others find the images I took 50 odd years ago pleasing.
+Over the last few years I have returned to my earliest aircraft images and have now printed many of these and put them, along with some from my travels on this website.
+The more I delve into my old negatives the more I enjoy them so I hope others find the images I took years ago pleasing.

 Litton Cheney, Dorset.